-5 Surprising Things That Can Hurt Your Relationship
+5 Things That Can Mess Up Your Love Life

 Ever wonder why you can't stop fighting?
 Sometimes the reason is less obvious than you'd expect.
 (Hint: If you think your tiff is about dirty dishes, it's almost never just about that.)
 Watch out for these hidden factors that can seriously mess with a relationship.

 1. Your teenage years

 A new study that followed 341 people for 25 years found that negative emotions we may have suffered as teens tend to cling to us in adulthood.
 "We assume or hope that high school experiences fade away and don't necessarily resonate 25 years later," says lead researcher Matthew Johnson, a professor at the University of Alberta.
 "The fact that symptoms of depression and expressions of anger can endure over many large events in life shows how important it is to deal with mental health early."

 So, if you were more Angela from My So-Called Life than Kelly Kapowski, more Daria than Quinn, more… you get the idea, you could benefit from re-examining your past and how it applies to your current relationship.
 People can improve their love lives by "recognizing the fact that where they are in their couple relationship now is likely shaped by earlier chapters in their lives," says Johnson.

 It's not the pill itself that can eff with your sex life — it's changing your pill habits.
 A recent study found that women who had been taking the pill the entire time they've been with their partner — or who had never used it in the first place — reported more sexual satisfaction than those who started or stopped using it during their relationship.
 Note that this only applied to sex: There was no marked difference in other aspects of relationship satisfaction.